trampgeek/moodle-qtype_coderunner/Readme.md

 generate a valid JSON string, handling details like escaping of embedded newlines.

-In order to display the *comment* and *awarded* columns in the output JSON, the 'Result columns' field of the question (in the 'customisation' part of the question authoring form) should include those field and their column headers, e.g.
+In order to display the *comment* column in the output JSON, the 'Result columns' field of the question (in the 'customisation' part of the question authoring form) should include that field and its column header, e.g.

         [["Expected", "expected"], ["Got", "got"], ["Comment", "comment"], ["Mark", "awarded"]]

+Note that the 'awarded' value, which is what is displayed in the 'Mark' column, is by default computed as the product of the faction and the number of marks allocated to the particular test case.
+You can alternatively include an 'awarded' attribute in the JSON but this is not generally recommended; if you do this, make sure that you award a mark in the range 0 to the number of marks allocated to the test case.

 The following two images show the student's result table after submitting a fully correct answer and a partially correct answer, respectively.